Deci-AI/super-gradients/documentation/source/Checkpoints.md

 #### 2. Resuming a Specific Run

-Using `run_id`, you can resume training from a specific run within an experiment, identified by the run ID.
+Using `run_id`, you can resume training from a specific run within the same experiment, identified by the run ID.

 Example: